librz/how-to-bash/commands/git.md

 - `refs/heads` folder: stores latest commit of each branch
 - `objects` folder: stores objects that git relies upon under the hood (commit, tree & blob)

 From the user's perspective, git is a VCS(verion control system).
 But from the perspective of implementation, git is a file based database.
 Every commit has an unique hash (primary key) that corresponds to the snapshot (folder structure & file content) at the time of commit.
-Besides that, a commit also stores the commit id of its parent commit & things like author & commit mesage.
+Besides that, a commit also stores the id of its parent commit & things like author & commit mesage.

 The DS(data structure) of commit can be defined as: